Nayakas of Keladi: Architecture

 The Keladi Nayakas built some fine temples in Ikkeri and Keladi using a combination of late Kadamba, Hoysala, Vijayanagar, and Dravida styles.
 The use of granite for their construction shows they simply followed the Vijayanagar model of architecture.
 The Aghoreshwara temple at Ikkeri and the Rameshwara temple at Keladi are the best examples of the Nayakas' art.
 Vijayanagar-style pillars with hippogryphs are common; called yali columns (depiction of horses and lions as seen in Hampi) is found here.
 These are pillars with lions, either with their forepaws raised or simply in a sitting position, and pillars with a mythical horse-like animal with front legs raised, balancing on its rear legs, and with an armed rider on its back which are worth seeing at Ikkeri.
 A roof sculpture depicting a Gandaberunda, the mythical two-headed bird of Karnataka, is found in Keladi.
-Also, in the Rameshwara temple, a pillar sculpture shows Maratha Rajaram with Keladi Chennamma (history has it that Rajaram was protected by the queen when he was on the run from the Mughals).
+Also, in the Rameshwara temple, a pillar sculpture shows Maratha Rajaram I with Keladi Chennamma (history has it that Rajaram was protected by the queen when he was on the run from the Mughals).